She will be skiing in her leisure time. Is the World Nomads cover all she should need? Seems considerably cheaper than other insurance companies...

 To find out more about the plans you can visit:

-http://arbetovinsurance.com/iec-travel-insurance/ almost 5 years agoAnswered by Jeremy via WorldNomads.com
+http://arbetovinsurance.com/iec-travel-insurance/ over 4 years agoAnswered by Jeremy via WorldNomads.com

 While it is true that dealing with a Canadian company may help during claim time, some of the US companies also have competitive prices, and are used to dealing with claims issues anywhere in North America. the arbetov site doesn't quote any american policies, but this Bestquote site does (and has all the same Canadian plans that Arbetov has and a few more too!)...